-The Direct SAN access mode can be used for all operations where the backup proxy is engaged:
+The Direct SAN access transport mode can be used for all operations where the backup proxy is engaged:

 - VM copy